Yannick H.,

 What the Numbers Really Say

-80% use Shadow IT.
-Not because they rebel - because they want to work.
+80% use shadow IT.
+Not because they are rebelling—because they want to work.

 38% do it because IT is too slow.
 This is not an awareness problem.
 This is a delivery problem.

-75% will use tech outside IT control by 2027.
+75% will use technology outside IT control by 2027.
 You will not win this fight.

 The solution is not more control.
-The solution is IT that delivers faster than the workarounds.
+The solution is an IT organization that delivers faster than the workarounds.

 Next Step

-It's not easy.
-But it's the only way to truly address Shadow IT.
+This is not easy.
+But it is the only way to truly address shadow IT.

 Sources: